Port Alexander, AK Demographics

 A map of Port Alexander's Population by Race

-Of the 355 places in Alaska, Port Alexander is the 264th most populous.
+Port Alexander is ranked the 267th most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Alexander was ranked the 264th most populous place in the 2020 Census.

 Port Alexander's White Population